cozy/cozy-stack/docs/apps.md

 ### POST /apps/:slug

-Install an application, ie download the files and put them in `/apps/:slug` in the virtual file system of the user, create an `io.cozy.manifest` document, register the permissions, etc.
+Install an application, ie download the files and put them in `/apps/:slug` in the virtual file system of the user, create an `io.cozy.apps` document, register the permissions, etc.

 This endpoint is asynchronous and returns a successful return as soon as the application installation has started, meaning we have successfully reached the manifest and started to fetch application data.